-To ensure a unified state and federal system of accountability for all Arizona public schools and LEAs, the final methodology will reflect policy decisions adopted by the State Board of Education for the A-F Letter Grade Accountability System.
+To ensure a single system of accountability for all Arizona public schools and LEAs, the final methodology may reflect policy decisions adopted by the State Board of Education for the A-F Letter Grade Accountability System.

-(iv) Schools that are designed to serve special populations (e.g., students receiving alternative programming in alternative educational settings, students living in local institutions for neglected or delinquent children, students enrolled in State public schools for the blind, recently arrived English language learners); and
+Schools that are designed to serve special populations (e.g., students receiving alternative programming in alternative educational settings, students living in local institutions for neglected or delinquent children, students enrolled in State public schools for the blind, recently arrived English language learners); and

-To ensure a unified state and federal system of accountability for all Arizona public schools and LEAs including those described here and cited by Arizona Revised Statutes §15-241, the final methodology will reflect policy decisions adopted by the SBE for the A-F Letter Grade Accountability System.
+To ensure a single system of accountability for all Arizona public schools and LEAs including those described here and cited by Arizona Revised Statutes §15-241, the final methodology may reflect policy decisions adopted by the SBE for the A-F Letter Grade Accountability System.